sobolanescu/max_maps_on_core/README.md

 # MAX MAPS ON CORE
-You can set the maximum number of folders on a ch core.
+You can set the maximum number of maps on a ch core.